 Oh you haven’t experienced this?
 Okay then, well, maybe it’s just my kid…

 Over the last six months of attempting different methods of using flashcards in play and educational times, I have developed a game which has come to work very well for us.

 It includes the typical use of flashcards (ie. what is it? what letter is it? what number? etc.), along with action (in our house, that means running), fine motor skills, and sensory skills.

 All you need is flashcards, a box, and about 10 feet of space.
-If you are not into the whole finding-free-printables-and-spending-hours-laminating-and-cutting-them thing, you can find cheap packs of flashcards at the dollar store.
+If you are not into the whole finding-free-printables-and-spending-hours-laminating-and-cutting-them thing, you can find cheap packs of flashcards at the dollar store or on Amazon.

 I use a diaper box because it has a slit in the top where the panels don’t match up.
 This function is key to the game.
 If you don’t have this kind of box, then you can still cut a slit in the top of a normal box with scissors or an exacto knife.
 I tape the top closed so the flaps can’t be opened until the game is over.